 Tips to Properly Taking Care of Your Piano

-If you maintain the tuning schedule of your piano properly, you have taken one step to maintain the quality of your piano in the long run.
+If you maintain the tuning schedule of your piano properly, you have taken one step to maintaining the quality of your piano in the long run.

 In general, a piano can last around 30 – 50 years.
 Your piano can last longer than 50 years.
 But it can also fall apart quicker.
 If you want your piano to last as long as possible, you need to pay attention to the maintenance.